 Audrey Burke grew up with two siblings who struggled with dyslexia and, as an adult, became the parent of a dyslexic daughter.
 Advocating for her daughter’s educational needs led Audrey to her work with NH Connections, a project of the NH Parent Information Center, funded by the NH Department of Education.
 Currently Audrey and her daughter serve on the NH State Advisory Committee on the Education of Children/Students with Disabilities.
 Audrey became an IDA New Hampshire Board member in September 2013, is responsible for IDA New Hampshire’s website and presence on Facebook, and currently serves as President.

 Rebecca Nelson-Avery earned her BA in Elementary Education from Southern NH University, is certified in Elementary Education and Special Education.
 She is trained in Orton-Gillingham and LiPS, Framing Your Thoughts, and Report Form.
-Employed as a Special Education Case Manager and teacher at Strong Foundations Charter School in Pembroke, NH.
+She is employed as a Special Education Case Manager and teacher at Strong Foundations Charter School in Pembroke, NH.
 Rebecca has volunteered as an Educational Surrogate Parent, and IEP Team Meeting Facilitator.
 She and her husband are former foster parents through the Department of Children, Youth, and Families, and have adopted five special needs children.
-Rebecca currently serves as Secretary of the IDA New Hampshire Board of Directors.

 Treasurer and Past President